Yelich hits 3-run homer as Brewers beat Cubs 4-0

 Tyler Chatwood (5-3) replaced Darvish and allowed the game’s first run on Orlando Arcia’s groundout in the fourth.
 Ben Gamel set up the play when he went from first to third on Cory Spangenberg’s one-out single to left-center.

-The Brewers had the bases loaded with two outs in the fifth, but David Phelps struck out Spangenberg to end the inning.

-The Cubs left nine runners on base and went 0 for 10 with runners in scoring position.
+The Cubs left nine on base and went 0 for 10 with runners in scoring position.
 Kris Bryant led off the eighth with a single and advanced to second on a wild pitch.
 But Junior Guerra fanned Victor Caratini before Pomeranz struck out Anthony Rizzo and Jason Heyward to end the inning.

 HE’S HERE